jazzysnake/railway-crossing-chaincode/README.md

 ## Documentation

-The project is a work in progress, all documentation is available [here](/docs/).
+The assignement details and documentation can be found in pdf and markdown form [here](/docs/).
+It can also be viewed online on [hackmd](https://hackmd.io/@hacktap123/ryY-Ollr9)